radosvet93/rado-site/src/pages/posts/architecture/when-dry-goes-wrong.md

 pubDate: 2025-08-04
 description: 'Why chasing DRY too early in frontend development can lead to brittle, confusing, and unmaintainable code.'
 isPinned: false
-excerpt: "Premature abstractions can do more harm than good.
-Learn when repetition is better and how to know when to abstract safely."
+excerpt: 'Premature abstractions can do more harm than good.
+Learn when repetition is better and how to know when to abstract safely.'
 image:
   src: '/src/pages/posts/architecture/_when-dry-goes-wrong.jpg'
   alt: Illustration of old car left in the desert